linemos/kubernetes-intro/tasks/1-installation-tasks.md

 If the status of your cluster is `RUNNING`, you are good to go.

+3. We want to set the default zone of our application, this tells google cloud where to look for the cluster.
+We created our cluster in *europe-west2-b* and will set our default zone to this.

+    ```
+    gcloud config set compute/zone europe-west2-b
+    ```

-3. The next step is to make sure that the Kubernetes command line tool is authenticated against our new cluster.
+4. The next step is to make sure that the Kubernetes command line tool is authenticated against our new cluster.
 This is easily done by this neat gcloud command:
     ```
    gcloud container clusters get-credentials cv-cluster
    ```

 What this does is to write credentials to the file `~/.kube/config`.
 You can take a look at that file too see what is written to it.

-If you want bash autocompletion for kubectl, follow [these steps](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enabling-shell-autocompletion).
+**Extra task:** If you want bash autocompletion for kubectl, follow [these steps](https://kubernetes.io/docs/tasks/tools/install-kubectl/#enabling-shell-autocompletion).

 ## Describe components of the cluster
 Now that we are authenticated, we can look at the components in our cluster by using the kubectl command.